-There are the first three questions you need to answer before you spend any marketing money.
+There are three questions you need to answer before you spend any marketing money.
 I ask them whenever I start a new project.
 In fact, I personally find it impossible to build a solid medical device marketing plan without these answers.

 I asked her a series of questions about her prospects.
 Her answers forced her to identify her strengths as a therapist and what type of client she wants.